osirixgrpc/osirixgrpc/docs/docs/README.md

 ![Welcome to OsiriXgrpc!](assets/logo/logo-large.png)

-__Welcome to OsiriXgrpc__, a research plugin for the popular [OsiriX](https://www.osirix-viewer.com) medical image viewing platform for Mac OS.
+__Welcome to OsiriXgrpc__, a research plugin for the popular [OsiriX](https://www.osirix-viewer.com) medical image viewing platform for macOS.
 It leverages the [gRPC](https://grpc.io) architecture to provide fast communication between OsiriX (the _server_) and custom-built software or scripts running on a different local process (the _client_).
 This enables fast development of additional OsiriX functionality, including the adoption of state-of-the-art libraries for image processing and artificial intelligence.
 Currently, Python is the only in-built supported language, though